Iraq–Poland relations

 The Iraqi-Polish relations are the official bilateral relations and diplomatic relations between Iraq and Poland.
 Iraq has an embassy held in Warsaw.
 Poland has an embassy in Baghdad.

 History

-1940s
+Early history

+In the mid-19th century, under Ottoman rule, Polish physician and émigré activist Stanisław Drozdowski took part in eradicating the plague epidemic in Baghdad for which he was awarded the title of Pasha of Baghdad.

 In 1942, during the evacuation of Polish civilians from the USSR in World War II, some Polish military personnel under General Władysław Anders, were evacuated to Iraq, while some Polish civilians went to refugee camps in Iran.

 1980s

 In the 1980s, Poland stayed neutral in the Iran–Iraq War.

 1990s

 In August 1990, following Saddam Hussein's invasion of Kuwait, Polish intelligence agents rescued six U.S. intelligence officers out of Iraq (via Turkey).
 At the time, several thousand Poles were in Iraq working on construction projects, given them a greater ability to avoid detection by Iraqi intelligence.
 Poland's assistance to the U.S. during the Persian Gulf War, which was revealed in 1995, led to closer U.S.-Poland relations.